Find Affordable College Courses

 $10,748 Average Tuition & Fees

-Our 2023 rankings named Embry-Riddle Aeronautical University - Worldwide the best value school in the United States for aerospace and aeronautical engineering students.
-Embry-Riddle Worldwide is a large private not-for-profit school located in the small city of Daytona Beach.
+Our analysis found Embry-Riddle Aeronautical University - Worldwide to be the best value school for aerospace and aeronautical engineering students who want to pursue a degree in the United States.
+Embry-Riddle Worldwide is a fairly large private not-for-profit school located in the city of Daytona Beach.

-The average tuition and fees for an out-of-state undergraduate student at Embry-Riddle Worldwide are $10,748 a year.
+Out-of-state tuition fees for undergraduate students at Embry-Riddle Worldwide are $10,748 per year.
 While working on their degree, aerospace engineering majors at Embry-Riddle Worldwide accumulate an average of around $27,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $841.

 Read More…